ulasiyorum/ulasiyorum/README.md

 ### Hi there I am Ulaş 👋

 - I am a CSE student at [Akdeniz University](http://muhendislik.akdeniz.edu.tr).
-- I am currently learning to develop mobile apps and games with C# language.
+- I develop mobile apps and games with C# language.
+- I am currently learning to develop web software using HTML, CSS, JavaScript and React.
 - Creating a game with a good story and graphics, that has a decent amount of playtime with good mechanics is my dream.

 <h3 align="left">Languages and Tools:</h3>